sfvolz/blog/_posts/2024-02-16-ArandaIsabella-Kiki.md

 ---
 layout: post
-title: “[Kiki Deliever Service: The Millennial Starving Artist]”
+title: “Kiki Deliever Service: The Millennial Starving Artist”
-excerpt: “[College students relating to Kiki and her burnouts]”
+excerpt: “College students relating to Kiki and her burnouts”
-author: [Youtube: The Take]
+author: isabella-aranda
 ---
 Kiki’s Delivery service parallels to creativity to modern lives.
 In the film Kiki is a 13-year-old witch ready to be on her own.
 Her parents are supportive but also let her know if it doesn’t work out, she can come back.
 Kiki has no intension of it not working out.
 She’s optimistic and believes that she can handle it, without even knowing what she’s aiming for, but aiming so an experience that’s new to her and makes her feel passion.
 We see her excitement in exploring and settling in the town that she feels self-conscious about because she’s left on her own with no one she feels can relate with her.
 The people her age is seemed to be enjoying their time shopping and driving around in cars while Kiki must worry where she’ll stay and where her next meal comes from.
 At her age she must balance a budget and understand money.